La Dormeuse Duval

 La Dormeuse Duval is a 2017 French comedy film directed by Manuel Sanchez.
 It stars Dominique Pinon, Marina Tomé, Delphine Depardieu and Pascal Turmo.

 Plot

+At Idéal Cinéma Jacques Tati in Aniche, at the screening of La Dormeuse Duval on June 1, 2018: Toni Librizzi, actor (left); Manuel Sanchez, director (center); and Jean-Marcel Crusiaux, actor (right).

 In a village by the Meuse river, located near the French-Belgian border, a factory storekeeper named Basile Matrin leads a dreary life with his wife, Rose.

 The young Maryse Duval, who had just come back from Paris, has abandoned her dreams of becoming an actress.
 She will unwittingly turn their life upside down.
 Basile's great friend and neighbour, who is a reporter for a local newspaper « Le Quotidien de la Meuse», witnesses the comical drama that is unfolding on the street outside his house, and will unwillingly be drawn into this «Dramedy» ...